Multi-Agent Decision-Focused Learning via Value-Aware Sequential Communication: SeqComm-DFL Framework

 \subsection{Communication Architecture with Value-Aware Messaging}

-Each agent $i$ first encodes its local observation $o_i$ through a shared message encoder $\phi_\theta$ to produce a base message: $m_i^{\text{base}} = \phi_\theta(o_i)$, where $\phi_\theta$ is a multi-layer perceptron that maps observations to the message space $\R^{d_m}$.
-Unlike standard approaches that optimize messages for mutual information, we train the communication module end-to-end with downstream decision quality (a key innovation that directly connects communication to the \gls{dfl} objective).
+Each agent $i \in \N$ first encodes its local observation $o_i \in \mathcal{O}_i$ through a shared message encoder $\phi_\theta$ to produce a base message: $m_i^{\text{base}} = \phi_\theta(o_i)$, where $\phi_\theta$ is a multi-layer perceptron that maps observations to the message space $\Mc$.
+Unlike standard approaches that optimize messages for surrogate objectives (e.g., reconstruction accuracy), we train the communication module end-to-end with downstream decision quality (a key innovation that directly connects communication to the \gls{dfl} objective).